 McKnight argues that the gospel is the story of how Jesus brings about “the resolution and fulfillment of Israel’s Story and promises,” culminating in the kingship of Christ over Israel and the world.

 We can easily see some truth in each of the perspectives mentioned above.
 It is more difficult to see where exactly the problem lies within the gospel debate.
 It is not so much what is affirmed that is mistaken.
-Instead the tension seems to be found in what particular views omit or deemphasize.
-It is very difficult to debate points of emphasis or to compare one metaphor against another.
+Instead, the tension seems to be found in what particular views omit or deemphasize.
+It isn’t easy to debate points of emphasis or to compare one metaphor against another.
 This is especially true when one camp does not overtly deny another’s view.

 This is exactly what can happen when we oversimplify the message by forgetting the narrative biblical context from which it comes.
 How can we present a gospel that is robust and not reduced?

-Theologians and missionaries must constantly make decisions about what themes should be highlighted and how to relate main ideas to their contexts.
-Westerners are generally prone towards either-or thinking.
+Theologians and missionaries must constantly decide what themes should be highlighted and how to relate main ideas to their contexts.
+Westerners are generally prone to either-or thinking.
 When this enters the church, people easily confuse what is true/false with what is primary/ secondary.
 We need a both-and perspective.